Karim20221/Operating-Systems---Coursework/week2.md

-Week 2 - Security Planning and Testing Methodology
+# Week 2 – Security Planning and Testing Methodology

-1. Performance testing plan
+## 1. Performance Testing Plan

-The objective of performance testing plan was to check the performance and behaviour of a linux server opeating system that we previously configured in week 1.
-This system runs a ubuntu server and was remotely adminitered via SSH from a linux workstation.
+The objective of this performance testing plan was to evaluate the performance and behaviour of a Linux server operating system configured in Week 1.
+The system runs Ubuntu Server and is administered remotely via SSH from a Linux workstation.

-The testing in this part mainly focussed on cpu usage, memory usage, disk and network activity under different workloads while making sure security controls are active and in place.
+The testing in this phase mainly focused on CPU usage, memory usage, disk activity, and network performance under different workloads, while ensuring that security controls remained active and enforced throughout testing.

+---

-Testing Enviroment
+## Testing Environment

-The configureation was based on week 1
+The system configuration used for testing was based on the setup completed in Week 1:

-- Ubuntu Server
+- Operating System: Ubuntu Server (headless)
-- Linux
+- Kernel: Linux
-- Memoory was 8 gb
+- Memory: 8 GB RAM
-- Storage 25 gb virtual disk
+- Storage: 25 GB virtual disk
-- Virtualbox to run vms
+- Virtualisation Platform: VirtualBox
-- Admin method was SSH
+- Administration Method: SSH (command-line only)

+This environment reflects a realistic server setup and enforces professional remote administration practices.

+---

-Network Context
+## Network Context

-The server was operated by virtualbox was using a virtual network with two assigned ip addresses so we could have the workstation remotely connect with the ubuntu server and vice versa, ip addr was used to ensure the system can be securely accessed and monitored remotely.
+The server operates within a VirtualBox virtual network and uses two network interfaces.
+This allows the workstation to connect remotely to the Ubuntu Server while keeping the environment isolated.

+The `ip addr` command was used to verify network interfaces and IP addresses, ensuring that the system could be accessed and monitored securely via SSH.

+---

-Performance metrics
+## Performance Metrics

-The following were activity monitored during the performance evaulation
+The following metrics were monitored during performance evaluation:

-- CPU utilistation
+- CPU utilisation
 - Memory usage
 - Disk usage and I/O activity
-- Network
+- Network throughput and latency
 - System responsiveness under heavy load

+These metrics provide a clear view of how the operating system behaves under different workload conditions.

+---

-Testing Methodolgy
+## Testing Methodology

+Performance testing was conducted using a structured approach:

+- **Baseline Measurement**
-Baseline measurement, used to capture the default system metrics immedaitely after booting the workstation.
+  Capturing default system metrics immediately after boot to establish a reference point.

+- **Workload Testing**
-Workload testing, running multiple applications that each affect a different part of the system such as CPU, memory, disk and network.
+  Running multiple applications that stress different system resources, including CPU, memory, disk, and network.

+- **Bottleneck Identification**
-Bottleneck identification, identifying whether there was enough data to identify resource constraints.
+  Analysing collected data to identify resource constraints or inefficiencies.

+- **Optimisation Testing**
-Optimisation testing, applying configuration changes and meassuring performance improvements
+  Applying configuration changes and measuring performance improvements using comparative results.

+---

-2. Security Configuration Checklist
+## 2. Security Configuration Checklist

-The following checklist define baseline that will be implmented on the ubunti server that we configured in week 1
+The following checklist defines the security baseline that will be implemented on the Ubuntu Server configured in Week 1.

-SSH Hardening
+### SSH Hardening
-- Used to enforce ssh only remote admin
+- Enforce SSH-only remote administration
-- Used to disable password based authentication
+- Disable password-based SSH authentication
-- Used to enable key based authentication
+- Enable SSH key-based authentication
-- Used to restrict ssh access to auth users
+- Restrict SSH access to authorised users
-- Used to disable root login via ssh
+- Disable direct root login via SSH

-Firewall configuation
+### Firewall Configuration
-- Enable firewall using ufw command
+- Enable the firewall using the `ufw` command
-- Allow ssh access from the workstation only
+- Allow SSH access only from the authorised workstation
-- Deny all other traffic thats inbound by default
+- Deny all other inbound traffic by default

-MAC or Mandotory Access Control
+### Mandatory Access Control (MAC)
-- Enable apparmour
+- Enable AppArmor
-- verify enforcement mode is activated
+- Verify that enforcement mode is active
-- security profiles
+- Review applied security profiles

-Automatic Security Updates
+### Automatic Security Updates
 - Enable unattended security updates
-- Vreify update schedule
+- Verify update scheduling and configuration

-User and Privilege Management
+### User and Privilege Management
-- Create a non root admin user
+- Create a non-root administrative user
-- Apply low priv settings using sudo
+- Apply least-privilege principles using `sudo`
-- Audit user permissions
+- Audit user permissions regularly

-Network Security
+### Network Security
-- Operate the server using an isolated virtualbox network
+- Operate the server within an isolated VirtualBox network
-- verify only required network servers are activated
+- Verify that only required network services are active
-- perform regular service and port audits
+- Perform regular service and port audits

+---

-3. Threat Model
+## 3. Threat Model

-Threat 1 - Brute Force SSH Attacks
+### Threat 1 – Brute-Force SSH Attacks

-Exposed SSH services may be targetted by attacks attempting multiple login attempts
+Exposed SSH services may be targeted by attackers attempting repeated login attempts.

-To fix this,
+**Mitigation:**

-- Disable Password authentication
+- Disable password-based authentication
-- Enforce ssh key based authentication
+- Enforce SSH key-based authentication
-- Restrict ssh access to one workstation only
+- Restrict SSH access to a single authorised workstation
+- Implement intrusion prevention mechanisms such as fail2ban

+---

+### Threat 2 – Unauthorised Network Access

+Open ports or unnecessary services could expose the server to network-based attacks.

+**Mitigation:**
+- Apply a default-deny firewall policy
+- Allow only essential services (SSH)
+- Regularly audit open ports and active services

+---

+### Threat 3 – Privilege Escalation

+Improper privilege separation could allow users or attackers to gain elevated access.

+**Mitigation:**
+- Disable root SSH login
+- Enforce controlled `sudo` access
+- Apply mandatory access control mechanisms such as AppArmor
--
+- Review user permissions regularly

+---

+## Reflection

+Week 2 focused on planning security controls and performance evaluation strategies before implementation.
+By defining a clear security baseline and structured testing methodology, later configuration decisions can be measured objectively.

+This approach ensures that performance results and security trade-offs are intentional, measurable, and aligned with professional system administration practices.